Sculpture park at Governors State University voted best in the US: 'This is a hidden gem'

-The 100-acre, prairie landscape park has 31 monumental insulations strewn across the 700-acre campus at Governors State University in University Park, Illinois.
+The 100-acre, prairie landscape park has 31 monumental installations strewn across the 700-acre campus at Governors State University in University Park, Illinois.

 "The Nathan Manilow Sculpture Park has the claim to fame of being here before GSU was established," Park Director & Curator Jeff Stevenson said.
 "The Manilow Family [and] Lou Manilow had actually invited Mark di Suvero to come and make his sculptures here in 1968."